Dimension reduction for semidefinite programs via Jordan algebras: Examples

-When $G$ is a Hamming graph, it is well known the SDP \eqref{sdp:theta} can be converted into a linear program using the theory of association schemes \cite{schrijver1979comparison}.
-Here, we find similar simplifications for the instances of \cite{pataki1999dimacs}; precisely, $\mathbb{S}^n_{+} \cap \mathcal{S}_{opt}$ is isomorphic to a non-negative orthant of order equal to the dimension of $\mathcal{S}_{opt}$, i.e.,
+The graphs for these instances are closely related to the Hamming graph $H(m,d)$, whose nodes are the Boolean vectors of length $m$ that are adjacent iff their Hamming distance is at least $d$.
+The graphs of ${\tt hamming\_m\_x}$ and ${\tt hamming\_m\_x\_y}$ are modifications of such graphs: nodes are adjacent iff their Hamming distance is {\tt x} or is {\tt x} or {\tt y}.
+When $G$ is a Hamming graph, it is well known that one can convert SDP~\eqref{sdp:theta} into a linear program using the theory of association schemes~\cite{schrijver1979comparison}.
+Unsurprisingly, we find similar simplifications for the modified graphs; precisely, $\mathbb{S}^n_{+} \cap \mathcal{S}_{opt}$ is isomorphic to a non-negative orthant of order equal to the dimension of $\mathcal{S}_{opt}$, i.e.,